dino-/custom-udev-pa/README.md

     $ mkdir .config/pulse  # Probably already exists
     $ cp /etc/pulse/default.pa .config/pulse

-FIXME Can we modify an existing `defaults.pa` file from the local system?
-Without ansible?
+And then make these changes `$ diff .config/pulse/default.pa /etc/pulse/default.pa`.
+Note that the `set-default-sink` name at the end is one we discovered above with `pactl list sinks...`

-And then made these changes `$ diff .config/pulse/default.pa /etc/pulse/default.pa`.
-Note that the `set-default-sink` name is one that we discovered above with `pactl`.
+Here's what the diff looked like at the time this README was last edited:

     25c25
     < # load-module module-stream-restore